deeplearning4j/deeplearning4j/source.md

       mvn clean install -DskipTests=true -Dmaven.javadoc.skip=true

-If you want to run Deeplearning4j examples after installing from trunk, you should *git clone* ND4J, Canova and Deeplearning4j, in that order, and then install all from source using Maven with this command:
+If you want to run Deeplearning4j examples after installing from trunk, you should *git clone* ND4J, Canova and Deeplearning4j, in that order, and then install all from source using Maven with the command above.

-      mvn clean install -DskipTests -Dmaven.javadoc.skip=true

 Following these steps, you should be able to run the 0.4-rc* examples.